cadecode/run-some-scripts/vsftpd/README.md

 - Record both standard xferlog format and vsftpd logs
 - The vsftpd logs can be synchronized to stdout
+- The vsftpd logs can be rotated auto by logrotate
 - Virtual user account is not reset on restart
 - Redundant content is not appended to config file